 Expanding cognitive assessments unlocks new avenues for reimbursement, while digital administration by MAs and other clinical staff frees up provider time for other clinical activities.

-Coupling clinical expertise with cutting-edge AI, the Linus Health platform brings visibility to early, subtle signs of cognitive impairment.
-A cornerstone of the platform, the Core Cognitive Evaluation™ (CCE), combines objective analysis of cognitive performance from the Digital Clock and Recall (DCR™) with qualitative metrics from the Life and Health Questionnaire (LHQ) to deliver multifaceted brain health insights.
-Available on familiar devices, the digital platform is accessible and easy to use.
+Coupling human clinical expertise with AI, the Linus Health Platform brings visibility to early signs of cognitive impairment.
+A cornerstone, the Core Cognitive Evaluation™ combines objective analysis of cognitive function — from the Digital Clock and Recall (DCR™) — with findings from the Life and Health Questionnaire (LHQ) for multifaceted brain health insights.

 Actionable insights for providers

 Empowering providers with more than just a score, the platform delivers robust clinical insights to inform care pathways.
 Immediate online access to rich, intuitive reports provides visibility into patient performance in a range of cognitive domains.
 Detailed results, coupled with evidence-based clinical decision support from our multidisciplinary medical team, give providers a new level of insight and guidance.